vukrosic/github.io/_posts/2022-12-20-gradient-descent-optimization-intuitive-explanation.md

 This is the gradient of the function $$f$$ at the coordinates $$x$$ and $$y$$.
 The process is the same for any number of dimensions.

-Hopefully, this helped you understand the math behind the gradient descent.
+Hopefully, this helped you get a better understanding of the math behind the gradient descent.

 Vuk Rosić,
 vukrosic1@gmail.com